 This chapter describes the two-stage concept to support time-based events (e.g. hardwaretimer) as well as non-time-based events (e.g. angle measurement).

 Chapter 10, Messages

-The message handling for intra processor communication will be added to the OS specification.
+This chapter describes the message handling for intra processor communication.
 Full message handling is described in the OSEK COM specification.